 Becca completed her comprehensive teacher training through Body Arts and Science Institute (BASI) in 2012, and has continued to keep her education and training fresh through workshops, research, self-practice, and supplemental certifications.
 Becca’s role as a Pilates instructor at the Goleta School of Ballet is to build the functional strength and flexibility of each dancer, while teaching them the importance of mindful movement.

 Leta Biasucci is from Carlisle, Pennsylvania.
 She studied under Marcia Dale Weary at Central Pennsylvania Youth Ballet and became a trainee at San Francisco Ballet School in 2006.
 She joined Oregon Ballet Theatre in 2008.
-Ms. Biasucci joined Pacific Northwest Ballet as a member of the corps de ballet in 2011 and was promoted to soloist in 2014.
+Ms. Biasucci joined Pacific Northwest Ballet as a member of the corps de ballet in 2011 and was promoted to soloist in 2014 and principal in 2018.

 Ms. Biasucci has performed leading roles in George Balanchine’s Coppélia (Swanilda, Waltz of the Golden Hours), Divertimento from “Le Baiser de la Fée, Emeralds, A Midsummer Night’s Dream (Hermia, Butterfly) and Rubies; Peter Boal’s Giselle (Peasant pas de deux); David Dawson’s A Million Kisses to my Skin; William Forsythe’s In the Middle, Somewhat Elevated, New Suite and The Vertiginous Thrill of Exactitude; Ronald Hynd’s The Sleeping Beauty (Aurora, Blue Bird pas de deux, Red Riding Hood); Jiri Kylian’s Forgotten Land and Sechs Tänze (Six Dances); Crystal Pite’s Emergence; Alexei Ratmansky’s Don Quixote (Cupid, Piccilia); Kent Stowell’s Carmina Burana, Cinderella(Columbine), Nutcracker (Clara), and Swan Lake (Pas de trois, Neopolitan Dance); Susan Stroman’s TAKE FIVE…More or Less; Twyla Tharp’s Brief Fling; and Christopher Wheeldon’s Variations Sérieuses (Young Girl).
 She has also danced featured roles in Ronald Hynd’s The Sleeping Beauty (Red Riding Hood).